Child Care Program

 Dividers for notebooks, paper, and crayons are a few of the recommended supplies students will need each day.
 Each teacher shares with the students a suggested list of school supplies.

-Our Parent Teacher Organization (PTO) is a very dynamic and energetic organization at Hale School.
+Our Parent Teacher Organization (PTO) is a dynamic and energetic organization.
 While fundraising is the main goal of the PTO, the members actively support programs with donations of time and resources.
 Parents are urged to become members and to join one of the many committees.

 Registration at Hale requires parents to furnish the office staff with a completed registration form, proof of residence (current utility or phone bill), immunization record, and birth certificate.
 The address of the previously attended school is needed so records can be requested.
 So as not to disrupt instruction on their first day of school, new students need to be in the office by 7:35 a.m.
 Registration must be done at least one day prior to class placement.